 The Whole PM Approach is an Input

-In theory, each process and all artefacts of the project involve risks.
+In theory, each process and all artifacts of the project involve risks.

 Where do you need to focus?